upkie/upkie/README.md

 [![PyPI version](https://img.shields.io/pypi/v/upkie)](https://pypi.org/project/upkie/)
 [![Chat](https://img.shields.io/badge/matrix-chat-%234eb899)](https://app.element.io/#/room/#tasts-robots:matrix.org)

 Build instructions and software for **Upkie** wheeled bipeds.
-Develop on Linux 🐧 or macOS 🍏, deploy to the robot's Raspberry Pi 🍓.
+Develop in Python or C++ on Linux or macOS, run on the robot's Raspberry Pi.
 Questions are welcome in the [Discussions](https://github.com/tasts-robots/upkie/discussions) forum or on the [Chat](https://app.element.io/#/room/#tasts-robots:matrix.org).

 ## Installation

-We develop agents for Upkie in Python:
+Everything needed to develop with Upkie in Python lies in a single package:

 ```console
 pip install upkie
 ```

 Yes, it's as simple as that.
 This Python interface is already [fast enough](https://github.com/tasts-robots/vulp#performance) for real-time control.
+If later on you want to optimize parts of your code, you can move them to C++ [spines](https://tasts-robots.github.io/upkie/spines.html).

 ## Simulation